hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 **To recap**: social information exchange within homogeneous networks helped people make more accurate estimates.
 Similarity within and between groups increased, indicating that people within social groups got similar, and that polarization diminished.
 And this result withstood partisan priming.

-My question: Will the result stays the same if information exchange is not confined to numeric estimates?
+My question: Will the result stay the same if information exchange is not confined to numeric estimates?
 Why don't we allow people to chat?
 Is it because of lack of technical support or that there is theoretical consideration against it?

 ## 2020-11-15
 Becker, Porter, & Centola.
 (2019).
 The wisdom of partisan crowds. *Proceedings of the National Academy of Sciences, 116*(22), 10717-10722.